Message in a Bottle (film)

 Message in a Bottle is a 1999 American romantic drama film directed by Luis Mandoki and based on Nicholas Sparks's novel Message in a Bottle.
 The film stars Kevin Costner, Robin Wright (under her then-married name Robin Wright Penn) and Paul Newman.
-It was filmed in Maine, Chicago and Wilmington, North Carolina.
+It was filmed in Maine, Chicago, and Wilmington, North Carolina.

 The film follows Chicago Tribune writer-researcher Theresa Osborne, who seeks the writer of a letter inside a bottle then falls in love with its shipbuilder author.

 The film was released by Warner Bros.
 Pictures on February 12, 1999.
 It was panned by the critics, but was a box-office hit, grossing $118 million against a $30 million budget.

 Plot

+The opening scene of the film begins with a sailboat crossing the Atlantic Ocean, with Bob and Gail Butler at the helm of The Gem.

-Theresa Osborne, a former reporter, works as a researcher for the Chicago Tribune.
-On a trip to Cape Cod, she finds a mysterious, intriguing and typed love letter in a bottle in the sand, addressed to Catherine.
-She is fascinated by it and shows it to her colleagues.
+Former reporter Theresa Osborne works as a researcher for the Chicago Tribune.
+On a trip to Cape Cod, she finds an intriguing, typed love letter in a bottle in the sand, addressed to Catherine.
+Theresa is fascinated by it and shows it to her colleagues.
 They print it in their newspaper without Theresa's knowledge and receive a multitude of responses.

 One of the letters contains an attached letter that was addressed to the same person, on the same letterhead and typed in the same tone.
 Later, they receive another letter of the same kind from one of the readers that was not addressed to Catherine, but was typed on the same stationery.
 Eventually, they track down the author with the help of the typewriter and the letterhead used.
 His name is Garrett Blake, and he lives quietly on the Outer Banks of North Carolina, near his father, Dodge.
+Catherine is Garrett's wife who died from cancer and he's having trouble dealing with her death which is why he wrote the message in a bottle.

 Theresa goes to the Outer Banks to research it further, but when she meets him, they are mutually attracted and start becoming better acquainted.
-She tries to tell him about the original purpose of her visit but fears that she might lose him so postpones it.
-Along with the literal distance between them — they live hundreds of miles apart — there is another problem: Garrett cannot quite forget Catherine who died, leaving him alone.
+She tries to tell him about the original purpose of her visit but fears that she might lose him, so postpones it.
+Along with the literal distance between them — they live hundreds of miles apart — there is another problem: Garrett cannot quite forget the deceased Catherine.

 Theresa's career flourishes as the romantic "message in a bottle" tale is told in print without naming names.
 Garrett makes a trip to Chicago to visit Theresa and her young son.
-They seem very happy together for a day, but when he finds his letters in her nightstand, becomes upset and starts to leave.
+They seem very happy together for a day, but when he finds his letters in her nightstand, he becomes upset and starts to leave.